‘The Legend of Billie Jean’ With Bill Simmons and Chris Ryan

 Whatever you said.

-If he just does, if he just actually blows his head off, and now they're on the run because they've committed an accidental murder.
+And now they're on the run because they've committed an accidental murder.
+Yeah.

-But would it even be better if like the wolf came and helped them?
+Would it even be better if the wolf came and helped them?

 Pyatt create MAGA?